subpad90/Vpyhton-practice/README.md

 Simple Bloch Sphere implementation

 # Implementation

-1. Use Glowscript online editor for direct visualization <br>
-2. Spyder with Vpython installtion can also be used.
+1. Spyder with Vpython installation can also be used.